Recently, Amazon’s ambitions to build a vast private label empire have become unmistakably clear.

 Clue #2: Amazon has a portfolio of over 500 brands exclusively available on Amazon.com.
 Its private label business is already expected to generate over $25 billion in revenue within the next three years.

-Clue #3: Amazon has launched a series of programs aimed at growing its brand network and thereby increasing its profit margins, giving them more control of the supply chain and boosting customer retention rates, among other benefits.
+Clue #3: Amazon has launched a series of programs aimed at growing its exclusive brand network and thereby increasing its profit margins, giving them more control of the supply chain and boosting customer retention rates, among other benefits.

 This blog will dive into several programs borne out of Amazon’s private label ambitions, including: